 Dr. Bailey is the president of Teachers College, Columbia University, and the George and Abby O’Neill Professor of Economics and Education at TC.
 He also serves as director of the Center for the Analysis of Postsecondary Readiness.
 By appointment of the U.S. Secretary of Education, he chairs the Committee on Measures of Student Success.
 Previously, he was the founding director of the Community College Research Center and is currently a senior fellow with the center.
 He holds a PhD in Economics from MIT.

-Helen Benjamin, Interim President, Santa Barbara Community College and Chancellor (Ret.), Contra Costa Community College District
+Helen Benjamin, Chancellor (Ret.), Contra Costa Community College District

 Dr. Benjamin served many years as chancellor of the Contra Costa District.
 Throughout her career she has held numerous community college CEO and senior leadership positions.
 She earned her master’s and doctoral degrees from Texas Woman’s University.
 She is former chair of the Community College League board of directors, a member of the President’s Round Table of the National Council on Black American Affairs, and served on President Obama’s Commission on the Future.

 Thomas Brock, Director and Research Professor, Community College Research Center, Columbia University

 Dr. Brock directs the Community College Research Center.
 He has more than 25 years of experience in education and social welfare research and is a research professor at Teachers College, Columbia University.
 He is the former commissioner of the National Center for Education Research (NCER) at the Institute of Education Sciences (IES).
 He holds a PhD in Social Welfare from UCLA.